 Compared to those average trading fees, CoinJar's taker fees and maker fees is below the industry average.

 CoinJar Withdrawal fees

 CoinJar provides free withdrawals to Australian bank accounts.
 You can also withdraw your altcoins for free.
-For bitcoin withdrawals, the fee is 0.0005 BTC.
+For bitcoin withdrawals, the fee was previously 0.0005 BTC.

-At CoinJar, you can deposit from your bank account or via cash, which are both fee-free and instant.
+At CoinJar, you can deposit from your bank account (using PayID or BPAY), or via cash, which are both fee-free and instant.
 That is, in addition to deposits by cryptocurrency that are possible through CoinJar’s wallet services.
 This can be helpful especially for newer crypto investors and also makes CoinJar what we call an “entry-level exchange”.